Codworth/esp-host/README.md

    To-Do

-    -add ability to upload files/payloads
+    -add ability to upload files via http
+    -custom ssid & password

    Notice and credits

-    Credit should be given to original authors of payloads - you know who you are.
+    Credit should be given to original authors of payloads - qwertyoruiopz ,Flatz , Anonymous , Vortex, Stooged , pearlxcore ,
+    and anyone else who worked on the payloads.